 Usually these visits are related to the theme of the term.
 Only the parents of the Pre Nursery Programme are allowed to accompany the children to the outings.
 As for the Nursery, K1 and K2 children, we would like to encourage children to be independent and to enjoy outing with their friends and teachers.

 Yes.
 Our teachers either hold a Diploma in Pre School Teaching or Degree in Early Childhood.

 Being an open compound, it is inevitable that mosquitoes may be found.
 However, we fog the surrounding frequently.
 The classrooms are sprayed with Baygon at the end of the day when the classes are over.
 For children who are mosquitoes prone, we advise parents to allow the child to wear a mosquitoes patch or to apply insect repellant on the hands and legs.

-You can call the school at 6251-5049 make an appointment with the Principal to visit the kindergarten with your child.
-The school hours are between 9 a.m. to 2.00 p.m.
+You can call the school at 6251-5049 to make an appointment with the Principal to visit the school with your child.

 Respective level teachers are on duty to ensure that the children are being fetched by their own parents/ grandparents/ guardians.

-Your deposit will be returned when you have given the school the one month’s written notice (addressed to the Principal) failing which the deposit will be forfeited.
+One month’s written notice is required for withdrawal.
+The deposit will be returned when the notice of withdrawal (addressed to the Principal: firstname.lastname@example.org) is processed.
+Failing which the deposit will be forfeited.